We've got a friendly warning for you

-- When Arthur and friends tried to get Buster Baxter to read an entire book for the first time ever, one of the books selected is "Sam and the Sandwich Factory", with Buster playing the role of Sam.
+- When Arthur and friends tried to get Buster Baxter to read an entire book for the first time ever, one of the books selected is "Sam and the Sandwich Company", with Buster playing the role of Sam.
 Sam had broken his teeth when he found the Golden Sandwich by biting it, and therefore couldn't accept the owner's prize of sandwiches; he asks if there's a soup factory around.

 Oompa-Loompa Parodies: When you break off all your teeth / It becomes so hard to eat.

 - Children's animated series Frankenstein's Cat includes an episode entitled "Lucky Ticket" which plays directly upon this trope, right down to the costumes of Doctor Frankenstein and his cat Nine.
 In the episode Frankenstein decides to placate an angry mob by announcing that he will give whoever finds his five golden tickets a tour of his castle.
 Said castle is actually full of dangerous monsters, but (with the help of Nine and child protagonist Lottie) Frankenstein attempts to pass the castle off as an actual chocolate factory.

 - The Simpsons has quite a few references and spoofs to its credit, and twice over it's confirmed that the book, at least, exists in-universe.
 In order of release:

 - In an early comic, golden straws are hidden in bottles of cherry soda allowing a tour of the Krusty-brand novelty product assembly line.
 Ironically, Homer throws away a bottle containing a straw, where it's discovered by Barney.
 Homer still gets into the factory by pretending to be Barney's mother.
 And then Sideshow Bob turns up...